Learn more about Summer Festival Camp over a cup of coffee with our Camp Director Tony.

 Q: Are there any scholarships available?

 A: Yes!
-Fill out the Scholarship Request Form and we will make sure you get to camp.
+Contact us us to request Scholarship Request Form and we will make sure you get to camp.

 Q: What does an average day at Summer Festival look like?